A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Sunday

-Every weekend itinerary has things they tell you to do that aren’t actually worth your time.
-Here are mine.
+Every weekend itinerary has things they tell you to do that are not actually worth your time.
+Here are ours:

 - Trying to fit in too many restaurants.
-You can’t eat at all of them in one weekend.
+You cannot eat at all of them in one weekend.
 The food tour solves this by hitting five of the best in one afternoon.
-Pick a couple more for dinners and you’ve covered the must-eats.
+Pick a couple more for dinners and you have covered the must-eats.

-- Driving to Pensacola or the beaches just because they’re nearby.
-They’re an hour or more away.
+- Driving to Pensacola or the beaches just because they are nearby.
+They are an hour or more away.
 You came here for Fairhope.
 Stay in Fairhope.

 - Booking a packed schedule.
 Fairhope is best when you slow down.
 Leave time on Saturday afternoon and Sunday morning to just sit at the bay.
-That’s what this town is for.
+That is what this town is for.